 Designed for the student who wishes to undertake an individualized study in chemistry on a topic mutually agreeable to student and instructor.
-Other or on demand and other or on demand.
+Other or on demand.
 1-4 Credits

 CH-996 Internship: Chemistry

 Research project completed at an institution other than Worcester State University by a student with a non-WSU sponsor and WSU liaison.
 Requires final written report.